 Dr. Mahmoud's research emphasis is on quantifying the effect of extreme loads on the response of structural systems and the subsequent life-cycle cost, socio-economic impact, and resilience of communities.
 In addition,we focuses on assessment, repair, and life-cycle cost of deteriorated infrastructure including steel bridges and hydraulic steel structures.
-The tools employed in Dr. Mahmoud's research include advanced experimental, numerical, and analytical simulations and field studies.
+The tools employed include experimental, numerical, and analytical simulations and field studies.

 About Dr. Hussam Mahmoud